ceff-tech/belleflopt/README.md

-# Eflows Optimization
+# Belleflopt - An Environmental Flows Optimization Platform
 A tool to allocate unimpaired flows optimally for environmental purposes.
 Developed for Python 3.6 and Django 2.1.

+## What's with the name?
+It's prounounced like "belly flopped", and can be broken down as:
+* _bell_ - just a support for the rest of it
+* _e_ - "environment"
+* _flo_ - "flow"
+* _opt_ - "optimization"

+And belly flops are a silly thing that happens in water sometimes.
+This codebase uses an evolutionary algorithm to find optimal environmental flow and economic tradeoffs, so it might perform a few bellyflops of its own.

+## Setup
 To use, first rename `eflows_optimization/local_settings_template.py` to `eflows_optimization/local_settings.py`.
 Inside that file, change the value of `SECRET_KEY` to a cryptographically secure value.